raj166/raj166/README.md

 raj166/raj166 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-# LinkedIn Profile: Data Scientist & Machine Learning Enthusiast 🚀
+# Data Scientist & Machine Learning Enthusiast 🚀

 ## Introduction 🌟
 Welcome to my LinkedIn profile!
 I am a dedicated Data Scientist and Machine Learning enthusiast with a strong educational background and diverse professional experience across multiple industries.
 My passion lies in leveraging technology and data-driven insights to drive business growth and optimize processes.

 ## Education 📚
 - Bachelor's degree in Computer Engineering
-- Masters of Data Science
+- Master of Data Science

 ## Professional Experience 💼
 - **Data Scientist** at WGA (Wallbridge Gilbert Aztec)